Every Outfit Selena Gomez Has Worn in New York This Week

 The Girl Next Door: The familiar slip-over-white-top look can almost make you forget that she’s the most followed person on Instagram.
 But the tangerine lip jolts you back to remember, “This is Selena Gomez and she can pull off anything.”

-The Pink Cat One-Piece: Yes, the description of this outfit does sound a little insane.
+The pink cat one-piece: Yes, the description of this outfit does sound a little insane.
 Yes, those are jeweled cats on the top.
 No, we don’t know what the print is.
 BUT is she pulling it off?
 Yes.

-The New York Metamorphosis: The black-and-white palette, the midi-dress by Shaina Mote, the leather jacket (sans sleeves) — you’re a New Yorker now, Selena.
+The New York Metamorphosis: The black-and-white palette, the midi-dress, the leather jacket (sans sleeves) — you’re a New Yorker now, Selena.